-Biosolids Spreading Deadly Prions From Humans To Animals and Back To Humans
+Biosolids Spreading Deadly Prions To Food, Water Supplies

 Chronic wasting disease (CWD) is ravaging wildlife in many regions across North America.
 It’s now in Norway’s reindeer.
 Suffice it to say, sick deer didn’t jump the Atlantic Ocean to Norway.
 Sick wildlife are a canary in the proverbial coal mine.
 CWD is part of a larger epidemic of neurological disease that is killing people, wildlife and livestock around the world.
 The warning signals are being ignored.
 Although there are several ways for CWD to take hold and spread, the biggest threat is being ignored.

 Prusiner claims that all TSEs are caused by prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 According to Prusiner, TSEs all are on the same disease spectrum, which is more accurately described as prion (PREE-on) disease.
 Creutzfeldt-Jakob disease is at the extreme end of the spectrum.
+CJD is highly infectious and often misdiagnosed as Alzheimer’s disease.
 Prusiner’s science is being ignored and we are facing a public health disaster because of the negligence.

 TSEs, including chronic wasting disease, are caused by a deadly protein called a prion (PREE-on).
 Prion disease is unstoppable.
 Prions defy all attempts at sterilization and inactivation.